Justin Renfrow

-Justin Renfrow (born November 23, 1989) is an American gridiron football offensive tackle for the Jacksonville Sharks of the National Arena League (NAL).
-He has previously played for the Florida Blacktips and Hudson Valley Fort of the Fall Experimental Football League (FXFL).
+Justin Renfrow (born November 23, 1989) is an American professional football offensive tackle for the Jacksonville Sharks of the National Arena League (NAL).

-High school
+Early life

-Renfrow played defensive end and Tight End at William Penn Charter School.
+Renfrow played defensive end and Tight end at William Penn Charter School.

-College
+College career

 Renfrow played defensive end for Virginia before switching to play at Miami (FL).

 Professional career

 Arizona Cardinals

 Renfrow went undrafted in 2014.
 He and 11 other Cardinals players were released on August 25, 2014.

+Blacktips

+Renfrow played for the Blacktips of the Fall Experimental Football League (FXFL) in 2014.

 Green Bay Packers

 On November 25, 2014, Renfrow signed with the Green Bay Packers of the National Football League (NFL).
 On December 30, 2014, Renfrow was released by the Packers.

 Seattle Seahawks

 Renfrow switched positions to offensive tackle.
 He signed a contract with the Seattle Seahawks.
 He signed a future contract along with 10 other teammates, but was released after.

 San Francisco 49ers

-Renfrow signed a contract with San Francisco 49ers on May 18, 2015 along with Michigan State's Mylan Hicks.
-He was released on September 5, 2015 in order for the 49ers to make their 53-man roster.
+Renfrow signed a contract with San Francisco 49ers on May 18, 2015, along with Michigan State's Mylan Hicks.
+He was released on September 5, 2015, in order for the 49ers to make their 53-man roster.